IBM/event-streams/_11.0/04-schemas/01-schemas-overview.md

 If you are migrating to use {{site.data.reuse.short_name}} as your Kafka solution, and have been using a schema registry from a different provider, you can [migrate](../migrating/) to using {{site.data.reuse.short_name}} and the Apicurio Registry.

-**Note:** The previous schema registry in {{site.data.reuse.short_name}} was deprecated in version 10.1.0 and is not an available option for schemas in {{site.data.reuse.short_name}} version 10.5.0 and later.
-If you are upgrading to {{site.data.reuse.short_name}} version 10.2.0 or later from an earlier version and you are using the deprecated registry option previously used for schemas, you can [migrate](../../installing/migrating-to-apicurio/) to the Apicurio Registry.

 <!--The schema registry is used to hold the schemas.
 Each Event Streams cluster has its own schema registry.
 It provides interfaces for storing and retrieving schemas.
 In most situations, the interfaces are used behind the scenes.-->